This post may contain affiliate links. Read my full disclosure policy.

-20-minute Miso Soup Recipe with leeks, shiitake mushrooms, wilted greens, and tofu makes for a fast and easy weeknight dinner.
-Full of flavor and nutrients it is highly nourishing while remaining light and lean.
+A tasty recipe for Miso Soup with leeks, shiitake mushrooms, wilted greens, and tofu – a fast and easy weeknight dinner.
+Full of flavor, nutritious, light and lean.
 Vegan and GF adaptable.
-Includes a Video.
+Video.

 While in Kyoto several years ago now, we experienced the most soulful Miso Soup.
 Until that visit, I didn’t realize that Miso Soup is traditionally eaten for breakfast there.
 So chilly morning walks often resulted in popping in small neighborhood cafes and sipping on warming Miso Soup.
 How nourishing it felt.